claremacrae/project_dependencies_viz/README.md

 Aside from the hyperlinking benefits I describe below, I found these benefits of using the [SVG format](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) to visualise complex dependencies:

-* The files are text, and load very quickly into browsers like Chrome and Vivaldi - much quicker than corresponding bitmap images
+* The files load very quickly into browsers like Chrome and Vivaldi - much quicker than corresponding bitmap images
 * Because the SVG files are text, you can use the Browser's Search feature (`Ctrl + F`) to easily search for text in the image
 * The images scale very nicely when zooming in and out of large files
 * Some browsers allow you to hold down the shift key and then drag with the mouse to pan in all directions around the image